-Inadequate IS (including the infrastructure) could have a big impact on the company’s business processes and, consequently, the results.
-The likelihood and vulnerability are low to moderate as an adequate range of mitigating actions has been taken.
+Inadequate IS (including the infrastructure) could have a significant impact on the company’s business processes and, consequently, the results.
+The likelihood and vulnerability are low to moderate as a range of mitigating actions have been taken.

-The major IS risks include the risk of operation faults, interruptions, loss of data, unauthorised system access and other events as a result of insufficient cyber security controls and monitoring, or poorly managed system changes and new implementations.
+The major IS risks include the risk of faults in IS operations, interruptions, loss of data, unauthorised system access and other events as a result of insufficient cyber security controls and monitoring, or poorly managed system changes and new implementations.
 Information Systems are of importance to Kendrion, both in terms of the risks and business support.
-Kendrion’s Executive Board and, in particular, the CFO bears the overall IS responsibility.
-Kendrion has implemented a corporate IS policy and strategy which extends to issues including:
+Kendrion’s Executive Board, in particular, the CFO bears the overall IS responsibility.
+Kendrion has implemented a corporate IS policy and strategy that governs:

-- The arrangements for IS decision-making and the decisions that can be made at each level (central or local);
+- The arrangements for IS decision-making including which decisions can be made at which level (central or local);

 - IT governance for system and data responsibility (master data management);

 - The arrangements for sourcing IS products and services for operating companies;

-- The requirements to be met by the IS organisation in serving the users as internal customers;
+- The requirements to be met by the IS organisation in serving its internal customers;

-- The measures that need to be implemented to mitigate risks, such as access security programmes, equipment backup and recovery, change management procedures, etc.;
+- The measures to mitigate risks, such as access security programmes, equipment backup and recovery, change management procedures, etc.;

 - The development of solutions for customer requirements (such as EDI) and the integration of suppliers in the supply chain for Kendrion’s processes (supplier portals).

-- An adequate governance structure throughout the entire projects;
+- An adequate governance structure throughout the entire project;

 - Balanced selection of financially strong suppliers;